mr-robertamoah/amalitech_gpt_lab_three/README.md

 The `api` directory contains documentation on how to use a NestJS API created to connect to the AWS RDS instance.
 This API provides various endpoints to retrieve reports from the MySQL database.

+Additionally, the `api/screenshots` directory contains images showing the output of each API endpoint.

 For detailed information on the API usage, endpoints, environment variables, and running instructions, please refer to the `api/README.md` file.